SKRohit/SKRohit.github.io/Welcome file.md

 # EventLoop, Asyncio ecosystem and FastAPI
-Suppose you are taksed with creating a web server, that performs a compute intensive task
+Suppose you are taksed with creating a web server, that performs a compute intensive task and serves multiple requests at a time, how would you do it ?

 ## Some Definitions

 - **EventLoop**: